 What You Need to Know:

 The C.R.I.S.I.S.
 (Crisis Relief In Situations Involving Staff and Faculty) Program is in place to help University of Kentucky employees who are experiencing personal hardship.
 This program provides temporary financial assistance in the form of a one-time payment of up to five hundred dollars.
-The program is funded entirely by staff and faculty donations.
+The program is primarily funded by staff and faculty donations.
 All donations are tax-deductible, effective September 1, 2014.

 How To Donate